-For further information related to NIST's substantial involvement in this award, please refer to the Hollings Manufacturing Extension Partnership General Terms and Conditions to which a link is located in Section VI.2.f. of this FFO.
+For further information related to NIST's substantial involvement in this award, please refer to the Hollings Manufacturing Extension Partnership General Terms and Conditions to which a link is located in Section VI.2.e. of this FFO.

 2. Funding Availability.
-NIST anticipates funding ten (10) MEP Center awards with an initial five-year period of performance in accordance with the multi-year funding policy described in Section II.3. of this FFO.
+NIST anticipates funding twelve (12) MEP Center awards with an initial five-year period of performance in accordance with the multi-year funding policy described in Section II.3. of this FFO.
 Initial funding for the projects listed in this FFO is contingent upon the availability of appropriated funds.

-Below are the ten (10) States identified for funding as part of this FFO:
+The table below lists the twelve (12) States identified for funding as part of this FFO and the estimated amount of funding available for each: